Aarhus University Seal

 Applying with a PhD degree

-The Circular on the collective agreement for state-employed academics states: "It is normally a condition for employment that the person in question does not already have a PhD degree".
-This means that you cannot be employed as a PhD fellow if you already have a PhD degree corresponding to a Danish PhD degree.
+The Circular on the collective agreement for state-employed academics states that a condition for employment is that the person in question does not already have a PhD degree.
+In other words, we cannot employ you as a PhD fellow if you already have a PhD degree corresponding to a Danish PhD degree.
+This means that you cannot apply for a PhD fellowship via an open call or a specific call because these calls includes both enrolment and employment on the collective agreement.

 Grants